uswitch/ustyle/styleguide/content/language/tone.md

 ---
-name: Tone
+name: uSwitch Tone of Voice Guidelines
 ---

-At uSwitch we deliver a simple, helpful and reassuring comparison site.
-The way we speak to our users reflects that.
+Here at uSwitch, we offer everyone ‘Supportive Switching’.

+That means we’re not just passively comparing prices, we’re actively enabling and supporting the decision to switch.

+What we write, the way we speak to customers and every conversation we have must give people clear, timely and relevant information.
+And we should communicate that information in a simple but attractive way.

+With the right tone of voice, our words create a decisive moment: we take people from passively knowing they should switch to actively having the confidence to make the right switch

 <img alt="image" class="us-img--full trailered" src="/images/tone.png">